The Carpenters: Carpenters and A Song for You

 Shortly after the third album, the duo hosted a television series during the summer of 1971, called Make Your Own Kind of Music, which drew mixed reviews.
 By mid-1971, the Carpenters were being criticized that their live shows had no focal point, as Karen was seated behind the drums.
-Richard and Bash tried to persuade her to sing out-front.
+Richard and Bash tried to persuade her to sing out front.
 Karen resisted at first, but was eventually persuaded to front the popular numbers and ballads, and drum for more up-tempo numbers.
 Consequently, Jim Anthony was hired as a touring drummer.
-Over time, Karen became more relaxed as a frontwoman and centerpiece of the band.
+Over time, Karen became more relaxed as a frontwoman and centerpiece of the Carpenters.

 Later that year, Richard was watching a Bing Crosby movie, Rhythm on the River, in which Crosby played a country singer whose career was in decline and whose most famous song was "Goodbye to Love".
 The song was never performed in the film, so Richard imagined what it might sound like and wrote down some initial lyrics.
 These were finished off by Bettis, and became "Goodbye to Love".
 For the arrangement, Richard suggested adding a fuzz guitar solo.
-He resisted suggestions to get an experienced session player in, and instead asked Tony Peluso, whose band Instant Joy had supported the Carpenters on an earlier tour.
+He resisted suggestions to get an experienced session player, and instead asked Tony Peluso, whose band Instant Joy had supported the Carpenters on an earlier tour.
 Peluso was a typical rock guitarist and did not read music, so Richard wrote out a chord chart for him to follow.
 Having been instructed to play the first five bars of the melody and then improvise, he recorded the solo in two takes.
 Bettis later described "Goodbye to Love" as his favorite single he has worked on in his career.
 The single reached No. 7 in the Billboard Hot 100, and Peluso accepted an offer to tour with the Carpenters full-time.
 Some did not appreciate the combination of a soft ballad and loud electric guitar, and sent hate mail to the Carpenters, but conversely they picked up new fans who appreciated the bridge between rock and pop.

 On April 25, 1972, the Carpenters visited the White House to meet presidential assistants James Cavanagh, Ken Cole and Ronald Zeigler.
 They returned on August 1 to meet President Richard Nixon and posed for photographs with him at the Oval Office.

-"Goodbye to Love" was featured on the Carpenters' fourth album, A Song for You released on June 13, 1972.
+"Goodbye to Love" was featured on the Carpenters' fourth album, A Song for You, released on June 13, 1972.
 The title track, a cover of a song on Leon Russell's debut album, was considered as a single, but rejected owing to its length.
-The album also included a Carole King song, "It's Going To Take Some Time" and another Nichols / Williams original, "I Won't Last a Day Without You".
+The album also included the Carole King song "It's Going to Take Some Time" and another Nichols / Williams original, "I Won't Last a Day Without You".
 Another Carpenter / Bettis composition, "Top of the World", was originally intended as just an album cut, but after Lynn Anderson scored a hit with the song in early 1973, the Carpenters opted to record their own single version.
 It was released in September and became the Carpenters' second Billboard No. 1 hit, in December.